ZOOM 1202 MODS: £95-£110

 The Zoom 1202 was released in 1995, two years before the 1201, but we're not going to question the wisdom of Zooms model numbering policy here! ;-)

 The other version has a rear casing that only extends the width of the knobs on the front panel, as thats how wide the internal PCB is.
 Presumably Zoom wanted to save some money and reduced the case size on later versions, although both versions have screw holes for mounting both size rear cases, so who knows.
-This smaller cased version will cost £90 to mod as it involves a bit more work, not least because it uses a different surface mount version of the RAM chips that are a lot more difficult to work with.
+This smaller cased version will cost £110 to mod as it involves a bit more work to get the wiring to run cleanly out of the casing to the mod controls.

 If you were looking at getting hold of a 1202 for modding purposes we would advise tracking down the larger case version, as they seem to be a little more reliable.

 In many ways the 1202 can be considered the more sensible brother of the 1201.
 It doesn't have any of the bizarre stuff like the 1201's vocoder, Lo-Fi FX and ring modulator, but it does have a selection of more serious studio effects with some decent reverbs, delays, chorus and pitch shifting etc. Two benefits that are found on the1202 that are missing on the 1201, are low and high EQ knobs, and two edit knobs instead of just the one.
 These allow you to set delay times independently for the left and right channels, along with controlling the wider range of parallel effects that can be found on the 1202 i.e. a delay on the left channel and reverb on the right etc.